Columbus Ohio LGBTQ Discrimination Attorneys

-At Coffman Legal, our Columbus employment law attorneys have the skills and legal knowledge needed to handle the full range of LGBTQ discrimination cases.
+At Coffman Legal, our Columbus Ohio LGBTQ discrimination lawyers have the skills and legal knowledge needed to handle the full range of LGBTQ discrimination cases.
 If you believe you have experienced LGBTQ discrimination based on your sexual orientation or gender identity at work, we are here to help.

 LGBTQ workers are now protected from discrimination based on their sexual orientation or gender identity under federal law (Title VII).
 If you have experienced discrimination because of your sexual orientation or gender identity, you may have a gender discrimination or sexual harassment claim.
 We will review your case and explain your rights to you.
-To schedule a free, fully private legal consultation, please do not hesitate to contact our law firm at 614-949-1181.
+To schedule a free, fully private legal consultation, please do not hesitate to contact our Ohio LGBTQ discrimination attorneys at 614-949-1181.